Debraj Ghose

 About

-I am a biologist and broadly interested in how biological structures self-organize and perform computations.
-More specifically, I am developing a research program to study how human immune cells collectively transition between unicellular and multicellular states while combatting intruders like infections or tumors.
+I am broadly interested in how biological structures self-organize and perform computations.
+More specifically, I am developing a research program to understand and control the collective behavior of human immune cells.
+By doing so, I hope to build programmable biological robots that fight intruders like infections or tumors.
 This work is being pursued in Don Ingber's lab at the Wyss Institute at Harvard University.

 Previously, I got my PhD from the Lew lab at Duke University where I studied how eukaryotic cells respond to chemical gradients.
 To uncover gradient sensing mechanisms, I combined yeast genetics, quantitative live cell imaging, and mathematical modeling.
 I mechanistically described dynamics of a cell's polarized front, discovered that the polarized front can perform chemotaxis up chemical gradients, and theoretically predicted mechanisms underlying chemotactic bias (Ghose & Lew, 2020Ghose et al, 2021).